The Uncertainty Principle and Classical Amplitudes: Generalising the Eikonal

 The $a ^\dagger (k)$ will act on this left state will produce a delta function and $\alpha^*$.
 After using the delta function it gives just a factor $\alpha^*$.
 Putting this together, and using the angle brackets shorthand we get

+Note that we have hidden integrals over the $y_i$ and $x_i$ in the definition of the brackets.
+While this expression for the momentum is not manifestly real, we anticipate that the result of the integration is real in the classical limit.

-Notice that the manipulations leading to equation~\eqref{deltappp} were exact (under the assumption of equation~\eqref{eq:finalStateProposal1}.)
+Notice that the manipulations leading to equation~\eqref{deltappp} were exact (under the assumption of equation~\eqref{eq:finalStateProposal1}).
 However equation~\eqref{deltappp} involves a number of integrals which would need to be performed to arrive at a concrete expression for the impulse.
 In section~\ref{sec:conservativeImpulse}, we performed these integrals by stationary phase.
 In the present (radiative) case a similar approach would be possible, but the stationary phase conditions are significantly more complicated.
 For example, demanding the phase of the $q$ integral to be stationary leads to a condition involving the variables $x_2$ and $x_1$; further demanding that the phases of these $x_i$ integrals should be stationary leads to an equation involving the integral of a quadratic function of the waveshape.
 In this way the stationary phase conditions involve an intricate interplay of the eikonal and the waveshape.
 Of course this is as it should be: the complexity of radiation reaction must be captured by the final state.

-As a simpler sanity check of our machinery, we evaluate the radiation reaction contribution to the impulse at lowest non-trivial perturbative order.
+As a simpler sanity check of our machinery, we evaluate the radiation reaction contribution to the impulse at lowest non-trivial perturbative order in electrodynamics.
 In \cite{KMOC} the leading order radiation reaction term was written as

 with